The Fort Bragg Mill Site

 The federal money kept trickling in over the years to the wild applause of the retirees and the transplants who bought the foreclosed houses.
 It was not prosperity, but they did not lock the doors and turn off the lights.

 I guess we are a tourist town now.
 But it doesn’t really fit the local character.
 Like a middle-aged factory worker schlepping at McDonald’s, we try.
 Sixteen owners own all the inns and hotels — a local aristocracy, but very unpretentious and practical.
 City hall would like them to be more interested in getting a favor but they don’t need city hall.
 We voted them a subsidy anyway, a big fat one out of the sales tax.
-Linda ruffing gobbled it up with a sneer.
+Linda Ruffing gobbled it up with a sneer.
 The innkeepers don’t care.

 I do not have much to contribute to the well being of society, but what I can do is humbly attend to the public dialogue as it unwraps.
 I watch the stream of business in our little town as it is chopped up and put over at official meetings.
 I talk to people.
 It is about what I can handle.
 I have not really excelled at it but I have found I don’t mind doing it.
-It is interesting to me in the way that some people find itinteresting to watch birds.
+It is interesting to me in the way that some people find it interesting to watch birds.
 The unsustainability of the local political rabble encourages attendance.
 Meetings provide the stage from which they issue their announcements and policy schemes.
 The unfurling of official policy has a celebratory self-congratulatory tone that cordially invites mockery.
 You have to laugh.

 In Fort Bragg we buy our government just like you buy a hairbrush at the dollar store.
 It does not pay to ask where it came from.
 We hire technicians carefully trained in arcane arts of urban planning, accounting and law to run the show.
 They come to us from the wide world.
 We import our managers and strive to keep up appearances by electing the provisional oversight of the City Council.
 It is democracy diffused.
 The Fort Bragg City council is basically a voluntary community service.
 They kick them $300 a month and a nice little basket of bennies.